Effective May 2018

 Section 7.
 No Vested Interest.
 No regular or affiliate member of the Corporation shall have any vested right, interest or privilege of, in or to the assets or property of the Corporation or any right, interest or privilege which may be transferable or inheritable or which shall continue if his membership ceases.

 Section 8.
 Law Student Affiliate Membership (LSAM) shall be available to any law student currently attending an accredited law school.
-All LSAM shall abide by the bylaws, policies, and procedures of the Palm Beach County Bar Association.
+All LSAM shall abide by the by laws, policies, and procedures of the Palm Beach County Bar Association.
 LSAM members may be removed from membership by a majority vote of the board of directors.
 Dues for LSAM shall be set out as outlined in Article III.
 LSAM may attend member events.
 LSAM must be approved by the board of directors through an application approved by the board of directors.
-Such law student members shall have no voting privileges nor shall they be permitted to hold office, be Directors or chair any committees.
+Such law student members shall have no voting privilege nor shall they be permitted to hold office, be Directors or chair any committees.

 Section 1.
 Annual Dues.
 On or before July 1 of each year, each regular and affiliate member shall pay annual dues in such amounts as shall be set from time to time by the Directors of the Corporation.
 An additional late charge, as assessed by the Board of Directors, will attach to any dues paid more than six months after July 1 of the year to which applicable.